hunzikp/rtree/README.md

     ## [1] TRUE

-which essentially just points to a C++ object of class RTreeCpp.
+which essentially just points to a C++ object of class `RTreeCpp`.

-Using the RTree object, we can now perform our query efficiently:
+Using the `RTree` object, we can now perform our query efficiently:

 ``` r
 ## Within distance calculation